GoogleCloudPlatform/dotnet-docs-samples/logging/api/README.md

-# Stackdriver Logging Sample
+# Cloud Logging Sample

-A sample demonstrating how to invoke Google Cloud Stackdriver Logging from C# using ASP.NET Core.
+A sample demonstrating how to invoke Google Cloud Logging from C# using ASP.NET Core.

 This sample requires [.NET Core 2.0](
     https://www.microsoft.com/net/core) or later.
 That means using